thameera/speeder/README.md

 ## To-do

+ * Improve WPM calculation
  * Ability to modify line end characters
  * Reading progress indicator
  * Grab readable content from URL (in addition to copy-pasting)
- * Dim background while reading
+ * A better favicon